[PPC Advertising] Branded Keywords 101

 4. Create branded content

 Creating content that includes your branded keywords is one of the best ways to optimize for them.
-When your content drives traffic, and that content contains branded keywords, then you’ll be increasing the relevancy and weight of your branded keyword searches.
-This practice is extremely important to branded keyword SEO.
+When your content drives traffic and contains branded keywords, you'll increase the relevancy and weight of your branded keyword searches.
+This practice is critical to branded keyword SEO.

-The great thing about branded content is that you’re not really limited on the type of content you create.
-Your objective is to create quality content that people want to consume, that also includes branded keywords.
+The great thing about branded content is that you're not limited by the type of content you create.
+Your objective is to create quality content that people want to consume, including branded keywords.
 It can be educational blogs, case studies, reviews on products or services, ebooks, whitepapers, FAQs, or even videos.

-Make sure that no matter what you do, the content you produce is still of high quality, and is honest.
-If you bloat your page with branded keywords, Google will eventually flag it, and it will actually end up doing more harm to your SEO than good.
+Make sure that your content is still high quality and honest no matter what you do.
+If you bloat your page with branded keywords, Google will eventually flag it, harming your SEO.